-Get off the highway and see Nebraska for what it really is: A place filled with friendly people, fun experiences and beautiful natural wonders
+Get off the highway and see Nebraska travel for what it really is: Friendly people, fun experiences and beautiful ecotourism opportunities

-The fact is, Nebraska’s a big place and offers a cornucopia of natural beauty to go along with its city attractions.
-In the 21st century the concept of “ecotourism” is becoming increasingly popular as people seek to spend their holidays and time off enjoying the natural wonders of the world they live in.
-While Nebraska likely isn’t the first place people will think of when it comes to nature-based trips, it certainly should be.
+Nebraska is a big place and offers a cornucopia of natural beauty to go along with its city attractions.
+In the 21st century the concept of “ecotourism” is becoming increasingly popular as people seek to spend their holidays and time off enjoying the natural wonders of the world.
+Nebraska travel opportunities are plentiful, but ecotourism isn’t usually the first thing that comes to mind when thinking of travel in the Cornhusker State.
+However, it certainly could be.

 Center for Great Plains Studies’ Top Sites